The third largest city in the country, Valencia is a bustling hub of paella, sandy beaches, thriving nightlife and majestic architecture.

 Bridal Veil waterfall is a 30 metre sharp drop down into the Palancia River and is easily reached via a short walk through the forest, close to the parking lot.

-The bride-to-be should jump across the Palancia River from the rock race at the top of the waterfall.
+In the ritual, the bride-to-be should jump across the Palancia River from the rock face at the top of the waterfall.

 It was said that this would prove their love and commitment to their future groom, and a successful jump was said to ensure a long, happy and fertile marriage.

-Unfortunately, for one couple, their story did not get a happy ending.
+Unfortunately, for one couple, their story did not have a happy ending.

 Without hesitation, her fiancé jumped in try and save her, but he sadly became a victim of the waterfall too, and their bodies were swept away, never to be seen again.